rasky/CryptoFaxPA/README.md

 Plug it to a power socket and enjoy:

 * GSM connection
-* WiFi connection (in case no known networks are found, CryptoFaxPA will start in access point exposing a page where a WiFi network can be selected)
+* WiFi connection (whenever the HELP button is pressed, CryptoFaxPA will launch an access point that allows WiFi configuration)
 * a HELP button which instantly prints installation instructions
 * a BLOCKCHAIN button which prints super-nerd blockchain information such as real-time Bitcoin value and other juicy things, along with a very pretty chart
 * whenever a message is sent to the @CryptoFaxPA bot on Slack, it will be encrypted and sent to the device as a fax (actually, a cryptofax), and instantly printed
-* while printing, a nice 56k modem sound is emitted
+* while printing, a glorious 56k modem sound is emitted
-* images are printed as well, and the Slack bot will actually preprocess them and show them as preview to the sender asking for confirmation - we don't want to send bad-looking images
+* images are printed as well, and the Slack bot will actually show a preprocessed preview to the sender asking for confirmation - we don't want to send bad looking images
 * in case a fax cannot be delivered to the device or printed successfully, it will be kept in spool

 ## Bill of materials: